Organ transplantation: Artificial organ transplantation

 Surgeons, notably Paolo Macchiarini, in Sweden performed the first implantation of a synthetic trachea in July 2011, for a 36-year-old patient who had cancer.
 Stem cells taken from the patient's hip were treated with growth factors and incubated on a plastic replica of his natural trachea.

-According to information uncovered by the Swedish documentary "Dokument Inifrån: Experimenten" (Swedish: "Documents from the Inside: The Experiments") the patient, Andemariam went on to develop an increasingly terrible and eventually bloody cough to dying, incubated, in the hospital.
-At that point, determined by autopsy, 90% of the synthetic windpipe had come loose.
-He allegedly made several trips to see Macchiarini for his complications, and at one point had surgery again to have his synthetic windpipe replaced, but Macchiarini was notoriously difficult to get an appointment with.
-According to the autopsy, the old synthetic windpipe did not appear to have been replaced.
+According to information revealed by the Swedish documentary Dokument Inifrån: Experimenten ("Documents from the Inside: The Experiments"), the patient Andemariam developed a progressively worsening and ultimately bloody cough while hospitalized.
+An autopsy later determined that 90% of his synthetic windpipe had detached.
+Reports indicate that Andemariam made several attempts to consult with Dr. Macchiarini regarding his complications and even underwent surgery intended to replace the synthetic windpipe.
+However, Macchiarini was reportedly difficult to access for appointments, and the autopsy suggested that the old synthetic windpipe had not actually been replaced.

 Macchiarini's academic credentials have been called into question and he has recently been accused of alleged research misconduct.

-Left ventricular assist devices are often used as a "bridge" to provide additional time while a patient waits for a transplant.
-For example, former US vice-president Dick Cheney had such a device implanted in 2010 and then 20 months later received a heart transplant in 2012.
-In year 2012, about 3,000 ventricular assist devices were inserted in the United States, as compared to approximately 2,500 heart transplants.
-The use of airbags in cars as well as greater use of helmets by bicyclists and skiers has reduced the number of persons with fatal head injuries, which is a common source of donors hearts.
+Left ventricular assist devices (LVADs) are frequently used as a "bridge" to extend the survival of patients awaiting a heart transplant.
+For example, former U.S. Vice President Dick Cheney had an LVAD implanted in 2010 and received a heart transplant 20 months later, in 2012.
+In that same year, approximately 3,000 ventricular assist devices were implanted in the United States, compared to around 2,500 heart transplants.
+Additionally, safety measures such as the widespread use of airbags in vehicles and increased helmet use among bicyclists and skiers have contributed to a reduction in fatal head injuries, a common source of donor hearts.